reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Literature Overview.md

 Ways of addressing the normative status of morality, and the motivational status of normativity.

 Normativity:

 1. Normative judgments must be *necessarily* motivational (though not always overriding)
 2. Normative judgments must be *usually* motivational.
 3. Normative judgments must be *intrinsically* motivational, *capable* of motivating without any (additional) desires.

 Moral Rationalism:

 1. Moral facts must provide *necessary* practical reasons (apply to all rational agents necessarily).
 2. Moral facts must provide *necessarily overriding* practical reasons.

 Moral Motivation:

 1. Moral judgments must be *necessarily* motivational (though not always overriding)
 2. Moral judgments must be *usually* motivational.
 3. Moral judgments must be *intrinsically* motivational, *capable* of motivating without any (additional) desires.

-# NON-COGNITIVISM
+## Positions

+These positions are categorized with regard to their stance regarding general normativity, i.e. normative reasons or rationality generally, rather than moral normativity specifically.
+Thus, even though Railton's account of morality is realists (as the moral facts are independent of any agent's personal attitude), his position is classified as "attitude dependent descriptivism" as his account of rationality is subjective to the desires of an ideal observer.

+### Non-cognitivism

-Moral statements are not truth-apt.
+Normative statements are not truth-apt.

-## Classical
+#### Classical

-### A.J Ayer - Expressivism
+##### A.J Ayer - Expressivism

-### C.L.
+##### C.L.
 Stevenson - Emotivism

-### R.M.
+##### R.M.
 Hare - Universal Prescriptivism

-### Objection - Frege-Geach Problem
+##### Objection - Frege-Geach Problem

-## Modern
+#### Modern

-### Simon Blackburn - _Essays in Quasi-realism_
+##### Simon Blackburn - _Essays in Quasi-realism_

-### Allan Gibbard - Plan-Expressivism - _Thinking How to Live_
+##### Allan Gibbard - Plan-Expressivism - _Thinking How to Live_
-Planning

-### Timmons
+#### Objections

-### Objection
+### Non-descriptivism

-# NON-DESCRIPTIVISM

-Moral statements are truth-apt, but do not aim at describing or reporting moral facts, i.e. moral entities, properties or relations.
+Normative statements are truth-apt, but do not aim at describing or reporting normative facts, i.e. normative entities, properties or relations.

 See "Creeping Minimalism" and "Four faces of moral realism" for more on non-descriptivism.

 The truth-conditions are attitude-dependent.
-Very similar to simple subjectivism, except it denies that moral judgments are descriptive.
+Very similar to simple subjectivism, except it denies that normative judgments are descriptive.
 They lies somewhere between reports and mere expression (as with non-cognitivism).

-### Mark Timmons - Assertoric Nondescriptivism - _Morality without Foundations_
+#### Mark Timmons - Assertoric Nondescriptivism - _Morality without Foundations_

-### Hilary Putnam - Pragmatism - _Ethics without Ontology_
+#### Hilary Putnam - Pragmatism - _Ethics without Ontology_

-### Sharon Street - Constructivism - Various Essays
+#### Sharon Street - Constructivism - Various Essays

-### Korsgaard - Kantian Constructivism - _Sources of Normativity_
+#### Korsgaard - Kantian Constructivism - _Sources of Normativity_

-### John Rawls - "Kantian Constructivism"
+#### John Rawls - "Kantian Constructivism"

-# ERROR-THEORY
+#### Objections

+### Attitude Dependent Descriptivism

+Normative statements are truth-apt and aim at describing normative facts.
+The normative facts are grounded in our current or hypothetical normative judgments.
+Value is the result of our conferring value to them, rather than us conferring value to them because they are valuable.

+#### Gilbert Harman - Relativism

+#### Roderick Firth - Non-reductive - _Ideal Observer Theory_

+#### Michael Smith - Non-reductive - Idealized Observer - _The Moral Problem_

+#### Peter Railton - Synthetic Reductive - Idealized Observer - _Moral Realism_

+#### Objections

+### Error Theory

-Moral statements are truth-apt and aim at describing moral facts.
+Normative statements are truth-apt and aim at describing normative facts.
 But such facts do not exist.

-### J.L.
+#### J.L.
 Mackie - _Ethics: Inventing Right and Wrong_

-### Richard Joyce - _The Myth of Morality_
+#### Richard Joyce - _The Myth of Morality_

-### Objection

-## Relativism

-### Gilbert Harman

-### Objections
+#### Objections

-# Subjectivism

-Moral statements are truth-apt and aim at describing moral facts.
-The moral facts are grounded in our current or hypothetical moral judgments.

-### Roderick Firth - Non-reductive - _Ideal Observer Theory_

-### Michael Smith - Non-reductive - Idealized Observer - _The Moral Problem_

-### Objection

-# REALISM
+### REALISM

 Moral statements are truth-apt and aim at describing moral facts.
 The moral facts are ontologically independent of our actual or hypothetical moral judgments.
 Further, moral facts can explain our moral judgments.